crazyhottommy/ChIP-seq-analysis/README.md

 * [NucleoATAC](https://github.com/GreenleafLab/NucleoATAC):Python package for calling nucleosomes using ATAC-Seq data
 * [chromVAR: Inferring transcription factor variation from single-cell epigenomic data](http://biorxiv.org/content/early/2017/02/21/110346) scATAC-seq
 * [ENCODE ATAC-seq guidelines](https://www.encodeproject.org/data-standards/atac-seq/)
+* [Brockman](https://carldeboer.github.io/brockman.html) is a suite of command line tools and R functions to convert genomics data into DNA k-mer words representing the regions associated with a chromatin mark, and then analyzing these k-mer sets to see how samples differ from each other.
+This approach is primarily intended for single cell genomics data, and was tested most extensively on single cell ATAC-seq data

 ### DNase-seq
 * [pyDNase](https://github.com/jpiper/pyDNase) - a library for analyzing DNase-seq data. [paper: Wellington-bootstrap: differential DNase-seq footprinting identifies cell-type determining transcription factors](http://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-015-2081-4)